-Develop and build upon the classic and modern techniques of pastry arts through advanced sugar work, chocolate molding, wedding cake design, and savory cooking techniques during this rigorous 37-week program led by New England’s only French Master Pastry Chef.
+Develop and build upon the classic and modern techniques of pastry arts through advanced sugar work, chocolate molding, wedding cake design, and savory cooking techniques during this rigorous 37-week program.

 The Professional Pastry Program (PPP) builds upon fundamental pastry arts and offers the training and creative freedom to develop incredible sugar showpieces, wedding cakes, and show-stopping pastry pieces.
 Upon graduation, you will be prepared for a range of employment opportunities including assistant pastry chef, production baker, chocolatier, cake decorator, caterer, and CSCA recreational instructor.
 Many graduates go on to launch successful bake shops, cafés, and confectionary companies.

 - Complete over 740 hours of pastry arts training and education over 37 weeks

 - Scheduling flexibility in selecting two (eight-hour) days of laboratory instruction and three hours of seminar instruction weekly

 - Intimate, hands-on laboratories working with instructors in a 12 to 1 student to instructor ratio

 - Graded coursework includes lab performance, quizzes, seminar exams and projects, events, mid-term exams, final practicum, portfolio, creative practicum, and final written exam

 - Event credits may be fulfilled through teaching assistantships, offsite event support, and additional culinary opportunities as presented